penumbra-zone/penumbra/docs/protocol/src/protocol/action_descriptions/delegator_vote.md

 * Spend authorization randomizer used for generating the randomized spend authorization key $\alpha \isin \mathbb F_r$
 * Spend authorization key $ak \isin \mathbb G$
 * Nullifier deriving key $nk \isin \mathbb F_q$
-* Merkle proof of inclusion for the note commitment, consisting of a position `pos` and an authentication path consisting of 72 $\mathbb F_q$ elements (3 siblings each per 24 levels)
+* Merkle proof of inclusion for the note commitment, consisting of a position `pos`, constrained to fit in 48 bits, and an authentication path consisting of 72 $\mathbb F_q$ elements (3 siblings each per 24 levels)

 And the corresponding public inputs:

 * Merkle anchor $\isin \mathbb F_q$ of the state commitment tree
 * Balance commitment $cv \isin G$ to the value balance
-* Nullifier $nf$ of the note to be spent
+* Nullifier $nf \isin F_q$ of the note to be spent
 * Randomized verification key $rk \isin \mathbb G$
-* The start position `start_pos` of the proposal being voted on
+* The start position `start_pos` of the proposal being voted on, constrained to fit in 48 bits

 ### Start Position Verification